Luka Garza: Detroit Pistons (2021–2022)

 Garza was selected with the 52nd overall pick by the Detroit Pistons in the 2021 NBA draft.
-After a standout Summer League performance, Garza was signed to a two-way contract by the Pistons and their NBA G League affiliate, the Motor City Cruise.
-On September 24, the team announced they had converted his contract from a two-way to a standard deal.
+After a standout Summer League performance, he was signed to a two-way contract by the Pistons and their NBA G League affiliate, the Motor City Cruise.
+On September 24, the team announced they had converted Garza's contract from a two-way to a standard deal.

-On October 23, Garza made his NBA debut, posting three points, two rebounds, two steals and one assist across six minutes of play in a 97–82 loss to the Chicago Bulls.
+On October 23, Garza made his NBA debut, posting three points, two rebounds, two steals, and an assist across six minutes of play in a 97–82 loss to the Chicago Bulls.
 On November 23, Garza made his first career start, scoring seven points on 3-of-5 shooting from the field and 1-of-1 from three, in addition to three rebounds and two assists in a 100–92 loss to the Miami Heat.
-On December 26, Garza scored a career-high 20 points on 7-of-14 shooting from the field and 2-of-5 from three, to go along with six rebounds and two assists before fouling out in a 144–109 blowout loss to the San Antonio Spurs.
-On January 1, 2022, Garza logged his first career double-double with a career-high tying 20 points and a career-high 14 rebounds across a career-high 40 minutes of action in a 117–116 win over the Spurs.
+On December 26, Garza scored a career-high 20 points on 7-of-14 shooting from the field and 2-of-5 from three, to go along with six rebounds and two assists, before fouling out in a 144–109 blowout loss to the San Antonio Spurs.
+Six days later, Garza logged his first career double-double with a career-high tying 20 points and a career-high 14 rebounds across a career-high 40 minutes of action in a 117–116 win over the Spurs.
 Together with teammates Hamidou Diallo and Saddiq Bey, they became the first trio in league history to register 20 points and 14 rebounds in the same game in over 40 years.
-On June 29, the Pistons declined their team option on Garza, making him a free agent.

-In July 2022, Garza joined the Portland Trail Blazers for the 2022 NBA Summer League.
+On June 29, 2022, the Pistons declined their team option on Garza, making him a free agent.
+Garza eventually joined the Portland Trail Blazers for the 2022 NBA Summer League.

-Minnesota Timberwolves (2022–present)
+Minnesota Timberwolves (2022–2025)

 On August 23, 2022, Garza signed with the Minnesota Timberwolves.
-On October 15, 2022, the Timberwolves converted his deal to a two-way contract.
+On October 15, the Timberwolves converted his deal to a two-way contract.
 Garza was named captain of Team Luka for the G League's inaugural Next Up Game for the 2022–23 season.
-He was named the MVP of the game after leading his team to a 178–162 win over Team Scoot, logging 23 points and eight rebounds.
+He was named the MVP of the game after leading his team to a 178–162 victory over Team Scoot, logging 23 points and eight rebounds.

+On July 3, 2023, Garza signed another two-way contract with the Timberwolves.

+On April 4, 2024, Garza's contract was converted to a standard NBA contract, dropping his two-way status and allowing him to play for the Timberwolves during the 2024 NBA playoffs.
+This came the day after a game against the Toronto Raptors in which Garza scored 16 points in nine minutes, his then-season high.

+On July 6, 2024, Garza re-signed with the Timberwolves.

+Boston Celtics (2025–present)

+On July 7, 2025, Garza signed a two-year, $5.5 million contract with the Boston Celtics.